 Doctor Harold Roberts: Our success rates have generally been well above 90-95%.
 That includes the patients who have had it over 20 years.

-Adam: On behalf of the patients and caregivers out there at Aventura Hospital in Florida, thanks for stopping by and spending some time with and sharing you expertise with all the member of our community.
+Adam: On behalf of the patients and caregivers out there, thanks for stopping by and spending some time with and sharing you expertise with all the member of our community.

 Dr. Roberts: Thank you.